Chapter 6:

 “Not yet.”
 He exhaled heavily.
 “The floor is too expansive for my personal guard.
 Perhaps I should involve the City Guard…”

-She bent low, her voice a whisper.
-“That would be folly, my dearest Duke.
+She bent low, her voice dropping to a whisper.
+“That would be a risk, my dearest Duke.
 Do you want the entire labyrinth to know you attempted a summoning?
 The other floor leaders would turn against you.”
-She brushed a finger along his chin and stepped away with unhurried grace.
+She brushed a finger along his chin and stepped away gracefully.

-“I believe it’s time we got him directly involved,” she murmured.
+“I believe it’s time we got my dear pupil directly involved,” Vaerina murmured.

 Please sign in to leave a comment.